hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - endpoints can be authorized to the network and granted access based on their profile after classifying
   - endpoint profiling policy
     - determine the <span style="color: #bb6600;">type of device or endpoint</span> connecting to the network
-    - using DHCP, SNMP, Span, NetFlow, HTTP, RADIUS, DNS, or NMAP scans to collect as much metadata as possible to learn the <span style="color: #bb6600;">device fingerprint</span>
+    - using DHCP, SNMP, Span, NetFlow, HTTP, DNS, or NMAP scans to collect as much metadata as possible to learn the <span style="color: #bb6600;">device fingerprint</span>
     - NMAP scan probe collecting the endpoint attributes: 1) EndPointPolicy; 2) LastNameScanCount; 3) NmapScanCount; 4) <span style="color: #bb6600;">OUI</span> (Organizationally Unique Identifier - 1st 6 hexadecimal value of MAC address); 5) OS
     - CoA types: 1) No CoA; 2) port bounce; 3) <span style="color: #bb6600;">reauth</span>
     - <span style="color: #bb6600;">RADIUS protocol</span>: collecting <span style="color: #bb6600;">DHCP, CDP, and LLDP attributes</span> directly from the switch
   - shadow user: able to delegate <span style="color: #bb6600;">AD user as ISE GUI admin</span> to ease admin overheads and manage network efficiently
+  - ID store requires that a shadow user be created on Cisco ISE for the admin login to work: <span style="color: #bb6600;">Active Directory</span>
   - troubleshoot endpoint authentication failure for 802.1X: <span style="color: #bb6600;">RADIUS live log</span>
   - prerequisites to integrate Active Directory with Cisco ISE
     - <span style="color: #bb6600;">synchronize the time</span> between the Cisco ISE server and Active Directory